Burnes is a solidified frontline start

 The Boston Red Sox headline their offseason needs around finding their next great ace.

 Boston relied on a dominant starter to lead the charge in all four of their championship seasons since 2004.
-The young core and oncoming prospect talent creates the path for the Red Sox to end their postseason drought.
+The young core and oncoming prospect talent create the path for the Red Sox to end their postseason drought.
 That’s if the franchise makes the right splash in free agency.

 Corbin Burnes is among the top starting pitchers on the market.
 He’s been there, done that in leading a rotation around the game with the Milwaukee Brewers and the Baltimore Orioles.